Megadeth: 1996–1999: Cryptic Writings and Risk

-2000–2003: The World Needs a Hero, breakup, and hiatus
+2000–2002: The World Needs a Hero, breakup, and hiatus

 In January 2000, guitarist Al Pitrelli, formerly of Savatage and the Trans-Siberian Orchestra, became Friedman's replacement.
 Megadeth returned to the studio in April to work on its ninth studio album.
 A month into production, the band received an offer to join the Maximum Rock tour with Anthrax and Mötley Crüe.
 Megadeth put the recording on hold and toured North America during the second quarter of 2000.
 Early in the tour, Anthrax was removed from the bill, allowing Megadeth to play an extended co-headlining set.
-The tour, however, had poor ticket sales.
+The tour, however, suffered from poor ticket sales.

 After 15 years with Capitol Records, Megadeth left the label in July 2000.
 According to Mustaine, the departure was due to ongoing tensions with Capitol management.
 Capitol returned the band's newest recordings and released a greatest hits album, Capitol Punishment: The Megadeth Years, with two new tracks: "Kill the King" and "Dread and the Fugitive Mind".
 In November, Megadeth signed with Sanctuary Records.
 The band returned to the studio in October to finish its next album, The World Needs a Hero, which was near completion when Megadeth joined the Maximum Rock tour six months earlier.
 Following the negative response to Risk, Mustaine fired Bud Prager and produced the album himself.
 The songs were written by Mustaine alone, except for "Promises", which had contributions from Pitrelli.
 Two days before the release of The World Needs a Hero, Megadeth appeared in an episode of VH1's Behind the Music showcasing Mustaine, Ellefson, several past members, and Mustaine's old Metallica bandmates James Hetfield and Lars Ulrich.

 The World Needs a Hero was released in May 2001 and debuted at number sixteen on the Billboard 200.
 It was banned in Malaysia when the national government determined that the album's artwork was "unsuitable for the nation's youth".
 Consequently, the band canceled its concert of August 2 in Kuala Lumpur.
 The album marked Megadeth's return to a more aggressive sound after the stylistic variations of its previous two albums, but critics felt it fell short of expectations.
 Mustaine compared the album to a huge ship at sea, turning and trying to right itself to get back on course.
 Its lead single, "Moto Psycho", reached number 22 on the Billboard Mainstream Rock chart.